ArtemizaMartinez/yeast-hybrid-genome-evolution/Supplementary_Figures/README.md

 Final graphical formatting and panel assembly were performed in Adobe Illustrator.

+# Panels Supplementary Figure 9

+Supplementary Figure 9 examines residue-level sequence divergence between orthologous proteins relevant to the recurrent-mutation analysis.

+Pairwise protein alignments were first processed in Python using Biopython to calculate alignment statistics and export residue-level alignment tables.
+Each aligned position was classified as a match, mismatch, or gap.

+These processed alignment tables were then visualized in R as residue-level divergence plots.
+For selected proteins, annotated functional regions were additionally highlighted.

+Final graphical formatting and panel assembly were performed in Adobe Illustrator.

 ## Final panel assembly and graphical formatting were performed in Adobe Illustrator.